bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 Monopolized the construction of the Empire's ultimate symbols of power, including the *Imperial*-class Star Destroyer.
 KDY sat comfortably at the absolute peak of military manufacturing, having integrated closely with the Santhe Corporation around 100 BBY.

 * **Sienar Fleet Systems (SFS):**
 Evolving from Sienar Engineering and officially merging with the Santhe family around 100 BBY, SFS utilized CEO Raith Sienar's direct political pipeline to Emperor Palpatine to secure the exclusive, endless production contract for the TIE fighter line.
-Furthermore, they maintained a brilliant corporate symbiosis with their rival, KDY—every single Imperial Star Destroyer built by KDY was powered by massive, Sienar-manufactured solar ionization reactors.
+Furthermore, they maintained a brilliant corporate symbiosis with their rival, KDY?every single Imperial Star Destroyer built by KDY was powered by massive, Sienar-manufactured solar ionization reactors.

 * **Corellian Engineering Corporation (CEC):**
 While they conceded the frontline military contracts to KDY and Sienar, CEC retained an absolute monopoly over the galaxy's civilian and logistics markets.
 They specialized in rugged, cheap, highly modular freighters (like the YT-1300) that owners could easily modify with legal or illegal upgrades.
 Characters like Han Solo utilized these Corellian hulls, and they quickly became the backbone of the galactic underworld and the Rebel Alliance fleet.

-Tragically, the Duros system—the ancient pioneer of hyperlane travel—suffered the worst fate under the Empire.
+Tragically, the Duros system?the ancient pioneer of hyperlane travel?suffered the worst fate under the Empire.
 Driven by Emperor Palpatine’s fierce "High Human Culture" (anti-alien) policy, the Imperial military forcefully seized and nationalized Duro's orbital canopies and shipyards.

 The name Duros Space Manufacturing was stripped away, and its cutting-edge facilities were converted into Imperial naval depots manufacturing components for Star Destroyers.
 The proud engineers of DSM were reduced to slave laborers within their own ancestral space cities.
 Because Corellia (CEC) was also placed under heavy Imperial surveillance, the ancient, millennia-old partnership between the two worlds was entirely severed.